 College-owned Vehicle Official Use Policy: College-owned motor vehicles are authorized for use in the performance of all travel or tasks necessary to accomplish official College business that is within the rated design capability of the vehicle.
 Use is not authorized for unofficial travel or tasks, the transport of unauthorized persons or items, or the performance of tasks outside the rated capacity of the vehicle.
 College-owned vehicles should only be driven by approved, authorized drivers and only used for official College business.
-Some examples of unauthorized use are but are not limited to:
+Some examples of unauthorized use include but are not limited to:

-- (1) Sightseeing or trips for pleasure unless the trip is part of the official agenda for a business conference. - (2) Transporting family members, dependents, students or friends to school, daycare, medical appointments, social events or other personal activities. - (3) Conducting other personal business outside the employee's scope of employment.
+- (1) Conducting other personal business outside the employee's scope of employment.
 Only authorized passengers are permitted to accompany authorized drivers in College vehicles.
-Non-authorized individuals such as spouses, and children should not be passengers in a College vehicle unless they are involved in the conduct of business, which is in the scope of employment of the authorized employee operating the College-owned vehicle.
+Non-authorized individuals such as spouses and children should not be passengers in a College vehicle unless they are involved in the conduct of business, which is in the scope of employment of the authorized employee operating the College-owned vehicle. - (2) Sightseeing or trips for pleasure unless the trip is part of the official agenda for a business conference. - (3) Transporting family members, dependents, students or friends to school, daycare, medical appointments, social events or other personal activities.

 Operating a College-owned Vehicle: College employees and other authorized individuals with a valid driver's license may drive a College-owned vehicle when used for official College business only.
-All College departments that operate College-owned vehicles are required to have all drivers read and sign the Vehicle Use Agreement (see pages 25-26 of this document).
+All College departments that operate College-owned vehicles are required to have all drivers read and sign the Vehicle Use Agreement (see pages 16-17 of this document).
 The agreement contains a provision signifying that the driver has been given a copy of the fleet policies and procedures and that he/she understands and agrees to them.
 The Vehicle Use Agreement also contains space for the driver's license number and it informs the driver of his/her obligation to reveal changes in the status of that license.
-Departments shall forward a signed copy of this form to the Office of Procurement Services.
+Departments shall forward a signed copy of this form to the Office of Facilities Management.
 This agreement should be read and signed by each driver on a periodic basis after the initial signing.